FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 Dictating "math return" will click the math return position even if equatio is not the current application or not running.

+# Switching to Desmos Calculator

+To switch to the desmos calculator (or another browser based calculator) currently open, use the update desmos command to configure the mouse position to click on to make the calculator app active and configure the equatio_desmos_browser setting so that the knausj focus action can bring up your desired browser.
+Then use the desmos command from equatio.

 # Settings
 Settings can be adjusted in the settings.talon file.